-The Following Artists Had Been Scheduled to Perform in 2020
+The Following Artists Were Scheduled in 2020

 Bob Seeley is one of the greatest living proponents of boogie woogie.
 His artistry also includes ragtime, Harlem stride, and blues.
 A Bloomington Boogies favorite who still performs around the world at age 91, Seeley is "the best boogie woogie player on the planet," according to Dick Hyman.
 Seeley's greatest influence was Meade Lux Lewis, a giant of boogie woogie and personal friend.
 Bob first met Meade in Detroit in the 1940s, and a longstanding friendship developed which greatly influenced Seeley.
 He also played piano with Art Tatum, who reportedly was duly impressed.
 Eubie Blake was among Seeley's circle of friends, and he worked as accompanist to blues vocalist Sippie Wallace.